AntonioDantas/RKO/README.md

     * **Data.h**: Represents the data structures.
     * **Output.h**: Stores the output functions, including the best solution found and statistical analysis of the MH.

-## File testScenario.csv is the input data problem, and each line consists of:
+## File testScenario.csv is the input data problem, and each line consists of

 - Instance Name